 Britain retains control over the oil concession in Mosul, along with the rights to the bulk of the oil revenue.

-Meanwhile, Faisal's oldest brother, Ali bin Hussein, becomes king of the Hejaz in October.
-However, the Hashemites have fallen from favour in the rejoin and lost British support.
+Faisal's oldest brother, Ali bin Hussein, becomes king of the Hejaz in October.
+However, the Hashemites have fallen from favour in the region and lost British support.
 Ali is ousted by Abdul Aziz bin Saud, king of Saudi Arabia, the following year.

 1930 - Faisal's chief adviser negotiates an agreement with the British that will provide independence to Iraq in return for a continuation of British influence, including the ongoing presence of British troops and a role for Britain in the determination of Iraqi foreign policy.